 - 1. Campers may not jump without a staff member present. - 2.
-No jumping when the pillows are wet. - 3.
-No shoes or sharp objects on the equipment. - 4.
+No jumping when the surface is wet. - 3.
+No shoes or sharp objects on the equipment all pockets should be emptied before jumping. - 4.
 No pushing or rough housing while jumping. - 5.
 No flips or roundoffs. - 6.
 Refer to rules posted in the area.